michael5r/mmm-hue-lights/README.md

 ### The colors don't exactly match what's shown in the Hue App

 The colors that are shown in this module are an approximation of the colors you'd see in the Hue app.
-There are some rather funky algorithms going on behind the scenes in the Hue app which I, unfortunately, don't have access to, so these colors values should be considered best guesses based on the available data.
+There are some rather funky algorithms going on behind the scenes in the Hue app which I, unfortunately, don't have access to, so these colors values should be considered best calculations based on the available data.

 ## Using Handlebars